Jan. 4, 1773 – Joel Lee, Conecuh County, Alabama’s first Justice of the Peace, was born in North Carolina.

 Jan.
 4, 1999 – Former professional wrestler Jesse Ventura was sworn in as governor of Minnesota.

 Jan.
 4, 2000 – Pro Football Hall of Fame split end Tom Fears died at the age of 77 in Palm Desert, Calif.
-He went on to play for UCLA and the Los Angeles Rams and also served as the head coach for the New Orleans Saints.
+During his career, he played for UCLA and the Los Angeles Rams and also served as the head coach for the New Orleans Saints.
 He was inducted into the Hall of Fame in 1970.

 Jan.
 4, 2003 - The Green Bay Packers lost 27-7 to the Atlanta Falcons in the NFC wild card game.
 It was the first time that the Packers had lost a playoff game at home.